 Annual Conference Committee

-Timeframe/Commitment: Mandatory face-to-face planning meeting will be held during February 2017; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities at 2017 Annual Conference in Seattle, Washington.
+Timeframe/Commitment: Mandatory face-to-face planning meeting will be held during February 2018; additional work to be done by conference call and email, including follow-up with speakers; on-site responsibilities at 2018 Annual Conference in Nashville, Tennessee.

 Committee members will review and revise the bylaws under the direction and guidance of the ASHRM Board of Directors.